‘Big Brother 19’ Recap: Spoilers From July 20 Episode, Fifth Houseguest Evicted, Halting Hex Revealed

 The July 20 Big Brother 19 episode recap comes from Thursday night on CBS.
 The cast members were about to evict the fifth houseguest of the season, setting up the special episode on Friday night (July 21) where a Battle Back Competition will take place.
 A lot of additional Big Brother 19 spoilers had to be revealed during this latest episode, though, including the fight between Josh Martinez and Mark Jansen that took place a bit earlier in the week.
-This episode 11 recap comes from a live CBS presentation on Thursday, July 20 at 9 p.m.
+This Episode 11 recap comes from a live CBS presentation on Thursday, July 20, at 9 p.m.
 PT/ET.

 As previously reported by the Inquisitr, Alex Ow won the Week 3 Head of Household Competition, lasting longer than the rest of the BB19 cast during an endurance challenge.
 Alex nominated Jessica Graf and Dominique Cooper for eviction, putting a plan in motion that she worked on with Paul Abrahamian.
 Jason Dent won the Week 3 Power of Veto, but didn’t end up using it at the Veto Ceremony, meaning the cast will now vote on whether to evict Jessica or Dominique on Thursday night.